1854books/VCRM/README.md

 > The Fascist conception of life is a religious one, in which man is
 > viewed in his immanent relation to a higher law, endowed with an
 > objective will transcending the individual and raising him to
 > conscious membership of a spiritual society.
-“Those who perceive
+"Those who perceive
 > nothing beyond opportunistic considerations in the religious policy of
 > the Fascist regime fail to realize that Fascism is not only a system
 > of government but also and above all a system of thought (Mussolini